xhp-hust-2018-2011/TasselNetv2/README.md

        `main(1)`.
 The result will be MAE: 50.16 and RMSE = 82.14
   - To apply a VGG16 pretrained TasselNet, which is more accurate but much slower, please run:
        `main(2)`.
 The reult will be MAE: 44.56 and RMSE: 68.32

+ ## Additional Tips
+ You can refer to the offical link of [MatConvNet](http://www.vlfeat.org/matconvnet/) for installation.
+After MatConvNet is installed, the `opt.matconvnet_path` variable in the `paramInit.m` file should be set to point to the corresponding path.